autobrr/autobrr.com/docs/faqs.md

 ## Why did a release not match when it clearly should have?

 Check your logs.
-Enable trace logging for more details.

-`logLevel = "TRACE"` can be set in `config.toml`.
-Remember to restart autobrr after.
+Additionally, enable trace logging by setting `logLevel = "TRACE"` in your `config.toml` (which can usually be found in `~/.config/autobrr/`).
+Remember to restart autobrr after doing so.

 ## My autobrr instance cannot reach Deluge running in Docker